-- Lack of confidentiality: Data leakage is a key worry with WhatsApp.
+Lack of confidentiality: Data leakage is a key worry with WhatsApp.
 In a recent study, 70% employees admitted they practise risky online behaviour like sharing passwords, copying files onto a personal device, etc. In such a situation, how do you ensure confidential business information stays within the network if you are using WhatsApp?

-- Lack of ownership: With WhatsApp, you can’t have complete ownership of all communication data.
+Lack of ownership: With WhatsApp, you can’t have complete ownership of all communication data.
 The vendor collects “limited data” and it is still fuzzy how they use it.
 So you can’t ensure that all messages and files shared are completely secure and confidential.
 They have chances of falling prey to a third party.

 Limited compliance: In some industries (like healthcare with its strict HIPAA guidelines), using WhatsApp is a veritable disaster.

 Along with a unsecure communication experience, WhatsApp is also not highly focused on, and highly relevant to, workplace communication.

-- It is uninsightful: You can’t use WhatsApp to track, analyze, and derive insights from messages that might be useful to find weak links in, and improve your, communication strategy.
+It is uninsightful: You can’t use WhatsApp to track, analyze, and derive insights from messages that might be useful to find weak links in, and improve your, communication strategy.

 It is limiting: If you are a large organization, you would want to have groups with a large number of employees.
 But WhatsApp groups allow you to add up to 100 members only.
 Also, WhatsApp does not allow you to share files of size exceeding 16MB.

-With such security and convenience lapses, many businesses are already banning the use of WhatsApp for official communication.
+With such security and convenience lapses, many businesses are already banning the use of WhatsApp for business use.
 The idea is to select an enterprise-grade employee communication app that gives you the comfort and ease of a consumer app but has the vital bells and whistles in place for secure and strongly relevant employee communication — a highly potent mix for enterprises.
 WhatsApp does have a business app but that hasn’t found many takers yet.

-Groupe delivers as an easy, secure, and highly focused enterprise-grade employee communication app.
+Groupe.io is the best WhatsApp alternative tool that delivers as an easy, secure, and highly focused enterprise-grade employee communication app.

-- Be secure: All official and sensitive communication like messages and files stay secure within the network, thanks to its robust security.
+Be secure: All official and sensitive communication like messages and files stay secure within the network, thanks to its robust security.

-- Establish mission control: Establish ownership of all communication and ensure they are not leaked.
+Establish mission control: Establish ownership of all communication and ensure they are not leaked.
 Protect company data with data wipes and remote revocation.
 Plus, be in complete control of the groups and edit, add, delete members as and when necessary.